mg4u/cloud-developer/course-03/Readme.md

 1- Create Postgard DB, S# Bucket in your AWS account.
 2- Set the DB connection, aws bucket configration, and JWT into envirment variables file 3- Install Docker on your machine
-4- install `aws` , `eksctl`, and ensure that `kubectl` command tools are working fine on your machine.
+4- install `aws` , `eksctl`, and ensure that `kubectl` command tools are working well on your machine.

 # 1- Install Node Modules
 @ For Node Projects